SSilence/sum/README.md

 Following configuration parameters are available in config.ini:
 * ``userlist``: use file or web for using file based or web based (backend.php) userlist management
 * ``web_url``: if you use web for parameter userlist this specifies the url where backend.php runs
-* ``web_aes_key``: if you use web for parameter userlist this specifies the AES password for encrypting any data the backend.php script will save on server
+* ``aes_key``: this specifies the AES password for encrypting the userfile and any data the backend.php script will save on server
 * ``sha256_salt``: salt for password hashing
 * ``user_file``: if you use file for parameter userlist this specifies the path of the userlist file where all users register themself
 * ``user_file_extended``: if you use file for parameter userlist this specifies the path of the file where a user saves data as their avatar, key, ip and port which changes rarely